bradleecrockett/Birthdate-Day-Calculator/README.md

 * Then uses the reponses from the user and your `zeller_function(month: int, day: int, year:int )` function to calculate the day of the week the user was born on.
 * Finally prints: "You were born on a *Monday*

+### Rubric
+Style - code format, whitespace and PEP-8 style is followed making code easy to read.
+Comments - blocks of code are well commented.
+Every function has a descriptive comment.
+Tests - The program runs as described in the specifications without errors(passes all tests).

 ### Zeller’s Algorithm
 -----
 Zeller’s Algorithm is a way to calculate what day of the week a given date was.